-After, sweep or use a vacuum to get rid of the dust nibs and filth around the baseboard and laminate floor.
-Tough stains can be removed using soap, water, and a soft sponge.
+After, sweep or use a vacuum to remove the dust nibs and filth around the baseboard and planks.
+You can use soap, water, and a soft sponge to remove tough stains.

 2. Tape The Baseboard

-When the laminate floor is clean, use masking tape or painter’s tape to cover the baseboard and trims.
-This is to prevent the caulk from staining the baseboard and walls.
-You can also use tape on the edges of the laminate floor.
+After you clean the planks, use masking tape (or painter’s tape) to cover the baseboard and trim.
+This prevents accidental paint spills on the baseboard and walls.
+You can also tape the edges of the laminate floor.

 3. Prep The Caulk

-Usually, caulk comes in a tube that can be squeezed to expel the caulk.
-But some people prefer to load the tube and use a caulk gun to apply the caulk.
+Caulk comes in a tube that you must squeeze to expel it.
+But, you can also load the tube and use a caulk gun to apply it.

-In this case, you’ll have to prep the caulk gun first.
-Ensure to load the caulk properly before cutting the tube.
-If you cut the tube before fixing it in the caulk gun, the caulk will flow out causing wastage.
+If you use a caulk gun, you must prep it first.
+Load the caulk into the caulk gun properly before cutting the tube.
+If you cut the tube before fixing it on the caulk gun, the caulk will flow out, causing wastage.

-If you’ll like to use the caulk tube directly, you need to fix the tip of the tube first.
+If you use the tube directly, you must fix its tip first.
 The tip is a long hollow plastic that fits directly on the tube.
-The tip makes it easier to apply the caulk in tight spaces.
+This tip allows you to apply the caulk in tight spaces.